polatengin/hawaii/README.md

 # hawaii

-Sample Azure DevOps Pipeline that deploys infrastructure to Azure, using CAF Landing Zones, and test the deployment using BenchPress
+Sample Azure DevOps Pipeline that deploys infrastructure to Azure using bicep, and test the deployment using BenchPress